The evolution of LGBTQ+ rights at work — landmark cases that transformed UK employment law

 It is possible for the tribunal to reduce the basic award in certain circumstances.
 These would include where the conduct of the employee before the dismissal would mean it was just and equitable to reduce the compensation and where the claimant unreasonably refused to accept an offer of reinstatement.

 The compensatory award is made up of different types of loss including loss of earnings (both past and future), notice period, loss of statutory rights, loss of pension and loss of benefits.
-The maximum possible compensatory award is limited by a statutory cap in the vast majority of cases.
+Currently, the maximum possible compensatory award is limited by a statutory cap in the vast majority of cases.
+However, under the Employment Rights Act 2025 the statutory cap will be removed.
+This is expected to take effect in January 2027.

 Employees are under a duty to mitigate their losses, primarily by looking for another job.